tangchang-b/tangchang-b/README.md

 Today i apply to github eduction succeffly
 I know github many years but dont know how to use it Using freecodecamp is comfortable

+able to accept or tolerate delays, problems, or suffering without becoming annoyed or anxious. -be patient